U1 Roughs Tower

 Roughs Tower celebrated its 80th anniversary in 2022.
 In action, Roughs engaged 96 enemy aircraft and expended 1,784 3.7″ rounds, 1,217 Bofors rounds: six aircraft and six V1 kills were claimed1.Foynes, J. P. (Julian P. ).
 The Battle of the East Coast (1939-1945).
 Isleworth, Middx. : J.P.
 Foynes, 1994..

-The tower’s career as Sealand is well documented elsewhere.
-Sadly, most of the superstructure has been removed over the years but the structure still appears sound.
+In late 1966 it was taken over by Roy Bates (self-appointed Prince of Sealand), the tower’s career as Sealand is well documented elsewhere.
+Sadly, most of the superstructure was removed to make a helipad but the main structure still appears sound.
 The towers sit on a seabed of 9.2m below CD.

 U2 Sunk Head

-To prevent this U2 Sunk Head was partially demolished in 1967 to deny it to future occupiers.
+To prevent further incursions U2 Sunk Head was partially demolished in 1967 to deny it to future occupiers.
 To misquote the Italian Job, made two years later:

 “You’re only supposed to blow the bloody doors off!”.